Andiweli/Gloom-Reforged/README.md

 ## Known issues

-- TWO PLAYER COMBAT crashes when used more than once in a gaming session (worked only on gloom.s but not gloom2.s) - might remove it completely
+- TWO PLAYER COMBAT crashes when used more than once in a gaming session (worked only on gloom.s but not gloom2.s) - removed in 1.7
-- REMOTE LINK OPTIONS crashes when selected after a game (not when started fresh) - might remove it completely
+- REMOTE LINK OPTIONS crashes when selected after a game (not when started fresh) - removed in 1.7

 ## Screenshots